CaptainStack/chromattis/README.md

 ### Important files
 * `index.html` - the main application container that the React app loads into.
-* `index.js` - the JavaScript file which binds the React app to index.html.
+* `index.jsx` - the JavaScript file which binds the React app to index.html.
 * `actions.js` - The file which contains all JavaScript actions fired from event handlers or reducers.
 * `events.js` - The file which contains all UI event listeners.
 * `reducer.js` - The file which specifies all operations which modify the Redux state.
 All state management must be done via reducers defined in this file.